Amid A Brewing Royal Scandal, Prince Andrew Distances Himself From Epstein

 Guiffre says she was coerced into sexual relations with Andrew in London, New York and on Epstein's private island in the U.S. Virgin Islands, according to The Guardian.

-Buckingham Palace has said Guiffre's allegations are "false and without any foundation" and that any suggestion Andrew ever engaged in sex with underage minors is "categorically untrue."
+Buckingham Palace has said Guiffre's allegations are "false and without any foundation" and that any suggestion Andrew ever engaged in sex with minors is "categorically untrue."